 It wasn’t the eventual triumph of the men’s hockey team; the double-podium performances in moguls, ski cross or ski slopestyle; or even the incredible now-part-of-hockey-history comeback by the women’s team over the USA.

-It was a story of sportsmanship, teamwork and humanity that meant the most to Canada.
+It was a story of sportsmanship that meant the most to Canada.

-When Morrison went on to win silver, the friends celebrated a truly beautiful moment together.
+When Morrison went on to win silver, the best friends celebrated a truly beautiful moment together.

-Gilmore left Sochi with a 10th place finish in the 500m and the satisfaction of knowing that his selflessness had lead to greater success for the Canadian Olympic Team.
+Gilmore left Sochi with a 10th place finish in the 500m and the satisfaction of knowing that his selflessness had led to greater success for the Canadian Olympic Team.

-Now, with his second Olympics in front of him, Gilmore's out to prove that nice guys can finish first.
+Now, with his third Olympics behind him, Gilmore has proved that nice guys can finish first.